GSA/Section508.gov/_pages/develop/2025-07-16-example-personas.md

 ## Blind Users

 A blind user does not have the ability to see.
-These users use an Assistive Technology called a Screen Reader (JAWS, NVDA, VoiceOver, Talkback) to navigate web content.
+These users use an Assistive Technology called a Screen Reader to navigate web content.
 These users do not use a mouse because they cannot see the mouse pointer.
 Instead, they use a keyboard to navigate on desktop or gestures to navigate a touch screen.

 ### A Blind User Needs...